gbuendia/uebersicht_polizeiticker_widget/README.md

 open `index.coffee` with a text editor and change the desired values.

 The widget uses Python and its libraries urllib2 and xml.etree, so they should be installed in the computer beforehand.

+### Use
+Just let it sit on your screen.
+If something catches your attention and want to know more, the headlines are clickeable.
+Check the interaction key in your general Übersicht preferences.

 ## Content licence
 The contents are provided by Spitaleri News and [tickermedia GmbH i.G.](http://www.polizeiticker.ch/rechtliches/impressum/)